Liquideep

-Liquideep was a soul and House duo formed in Johannesburg, South Africa in 2007.
+Liquideep is a soul and House duo formed in Johannesburg, South Africa in 2007.
 The group was formed by Ziyon (artist/songwriter/producer) and Ryzor (DJ/producer).

 Its members were signed to independent record label Mentalwave Records and afterwards released their record-setting debut album Oscillations in 2009.
 In 2010 they cemented their place in history with the multi-platinum selling album Fabrics of the Heart.

 History

 Formation and first years: 2007–2009

 Liquideep is composed of Thabo ‘Ryzor’ Shokgolo (DJ/producer) and Jonathan ‘Ziyon’ Hamilton (artist/producer).
 American-born Ziyon, who is a musician and producer, moved to South Africa in 2004 and became really intrigued with the house music culture.
 In 2006, he met Alexandra native Ryzor through a mutual friend.
 The meeting was a timely one, as Ryzor was a DJ and Ziyon was interested in learning how to DJ.
 Since Ryzor wanted to learn how to produce music, the two decided to exchange skills, with Ziyon teaching Ryzor music production and Ryzor teaching Ziyon to DJ.